Charlotte-kxdxtc/IntroInfoSec-2025/lab1/README.md

 ### Intel/AMD Machines x86-64

-1. Install VirtualBox first, https://www.virtualbox.org/ if you do not have it already.
-(Note: VirtualBox is available for most consumer computers, If you have trouble with this step, we encourage you to find a solution by yourself)
-2. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md
-3. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (for Ubuntu 20.04 VM 64 bits).
+1. Follow SEED’s [**VM manual for VirtualBox**](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md) to download & install VirtualBox and get the pre-built Ubuntu 20.04 x86-64 VM.
-4. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.
+2. Start the VM and log in with the credentials shown on the SEED Lab Environment Setup page.

-5. Download the lab specific zip file (Labsetup.zip) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Web/Web_XSS_Elgg/).
-You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VirtualBox.
-6. Unzip the setup file and start your lab.
+3. Download the lab package (**Labsetup.zip**) from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Web/Web_XSS_Elgg/).
+You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion. **Unzip the setup file** and start your lab.

 ### Apple Silicon Machines ARM64
-1. Follow SEED’s [**Fusion installation guide for Apple Silicon**](https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md) to download & install VMware Fusion (Apple Silicon) and get Ubuntu 22.04 ARM64:
+1. Follow SEED’s [**Fusion installation guide for Apple Silicon**](https://github.com/seed-labs/seed-labs/blob/master/lab-setup/apple-arm/seedvm-fusion.md) to download & install VMware Fusion (Apple Silicon) and get Ubuntu 22.04 ARM64.

    > On Broadcom’s download page, if **Download** is disabled, click **Terms and Conditions** → check **I agree** → try again.
    > <img src="../fusion-download-terms.png" width="780" alt="Broadcom portal: check 'I agree' to enable the Download button">
 2. Start the VM and log in with the credentials shown in the SEED lab setup page.
 3. Download **Labsetup-arm.zip** from the [lab page](https://seedsecuritylabs.org/Labs_20.04/Web/Web_XSS_Elgg/).
-You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion.
-Unzip the setup file and start your lab.
+You can download it directly on the VM or download it on your host machine and transfer it to the VM using the shared folder feature of VMware Fusion. **Unzip the setup file** and start your lab.

 ## Cross-Site Scripting (XSS) Attack Lab (50 points)